 GPRA measures include clinical, such as various diabetes measures, cancer screening and others; Office of Information Technology (OIT)-related, such as increasing sites using certain software; quality of care, such as % of accredited hospitals; prevention, such as immunizations and injury prevention; and infrastructure, such as access to or improved sanitation facilities.

-For additional information about GPRA (Government Performance and Results Act) and annual IHS performance measures, click here to visit the Planning and Evaluation GPRA web page.
+For additional information about GPRA and annual IHS performance measures, visit the Planning and Evaluation GPRA web page.

-The Clinical Reporting System (CRS) development team will add ICD-10 codes to the measure logic in CRS version 14.1, due out in May 2014.
+The Clinical Reporting System (CRS) development team will add ICD-10 codes to the measure logic in a future version of CRS.
 The logic will retain the ICD-9 codes, as many measures look back several years for data.

-For more detailed information on the Indian Health Service's ICD-10 project, visit the IHS IC10 web site.
+For more detailed information on the Indian Health Service's ICD-10 project, visit the IHS ICD-10 web site.